powerline/powerline/docs/source/configuration/local.rst

 .. note::
-    Overrides from environment variables have lower priority then :ref:`Powerline script overrides`.
+    Overrides from environment variables have lower priority then :ref:`Powerline script overrides <local-configuration-overrides-script>`.
     Latter are suggested for tests only.

 Zsh/zpython overrides
 =====================

-Here overrides are controlled by similarly to the powerline script, but values are taken from zsh variables. :ref:`Environment variable overrides` are also
+Here overrides are controlled by similarly to the powerline script, but values are taken from zsh variables. :ref:`Environment variable overrides
-supported: if variable is a string this variant is used.
+<local-configuration-overrides-env>` are also supported: if variable is a string
+this variant is used.

 ``POWERLINE_CONFIG_OVERRIDES``
     Overrides options from :file:`powerline/config.json`.
 Should be a zsh